From 11 December 2023, access to the Uniform Shop will be via Clyde Road

 Year 13 Students (and Hostel) Mufti

-Year 13 students at Napier Girls’ High School are able to wear mufti Tuesdays to Fridays.
-The standard of mufti for Year 13 students and hostel students will be to the satisfaction of the Principal.
+Year 13 students at Napier Girls’ High School are able to be in non-uniform from Tuesday to Friday.
+The standard of non-uniform for Year 13 students and hostel students will be to the satisfaction of the Principal.
 The standards expected get explained to the students at the beginning of each year.

 Year 13 students are to wear uniform every Monday and for formal school events, special occasions and when representing the school at certain events.